Student Application for the Capital Activities Planning Board

 Composition of the CAP Board

-The CAP Board is comprised of two members of the Capital Center Alumni Board, a faculty advisor, a Career Development Office representative, two 3L students, and two 2L students.
+The CAP Board is comprised of members of the Capital Center Alumni Board, a faculty advisor, a Career Development Office representative, and 3L, 2L, and 1L students (from both day and evening divisions).

 Responsibilities of CAP Board Members

-CAP Board members serve a one-year term and meet approximately 3-4 times a year to plan Capital Lawyering Program activities.
+CAP Board members serve a renewable one-year term and meet approximately 3-4 times a year to plan Capital Lawyering Program activities.
 The CAP Board will plan a series of Capital Lawyering I, II, and III Program activities for the coming academic year.
-The first meeting is held in the spring, soon after the Board members are selected.
-Additional meetings will be held on and off campus throughout the following academic year.
-CAP Board Members are expected to promote and attend all Capital Lawyering Program events, and to work with the Government Affairs Student Association to coordinate programs.
+Meetings are generally held on campus but may be held off campus on occasion.
+CAP Board Members are expected to promote and attend Capital Lawyering Program events and to work with the Government Affairs Student Association and the McGeorge administration to coordinate programs.

 CAP Board Member Qualifications